theshobhitsingh/Convert.io/README.md

 - ✅ **FFmpeg**: A powerful multimedia framework for audio and video processing.

 These technologies work together to provide a seamless multimedia conversion experience.
-**AWS (Amazon Web Services)**: Utilized for scalable cloud storage and processing power.
-Services like S3 for storing converted files and EC2 for running backend processes ensure reliability and speed.

 ## Usage